Cornell Johnson Program Overview

 - Emphasis on Theory and Practice: Cornell Johnson’s coursework blends theory and practice, allowing students to build flexible skills that they can apply to the constantly changing business world.
 Johnson students also have abundant opportunities to focus on and strengthen their career-specific pursuits.

-The Cornell Johnson class of 2023 is made up of 304 students and had a 29.4% acceptance rate.
+The Cornell Johnson class of 2025 is made up of 283 students.

-Of these students, 39% identify as women and 25% identify as under represented minorities.
-Cornell Johnson’s class profile also reports that 35% of the class are of international origin, representing 30 countries.
-Additionally, 9% of students are US military members.
+Of these students, 43% identify as women and 35% identify as underrepresented minorities.
+Cornell Johnson’s class profile also reports that 42% of the class are of international origin, representing 39 countries.
+Additionally, 10% of students are US military members.

 The median GPA and GMAT score for Cornell Johnson’s latest class profile is as follows.
 The school also accepts the GRE, though this information is not noted in the latest class profile.